 There’s also a free Refill rewards app that can be downloaded to smart phones to see where you can Refill on the go in Selby (and beyond) or add new Refill stations yourself!
 Find out more and download the app at: refill.org.uk

 The Council is acting as a local co-ordinator for the scheme.
-We're talking to groups in Tadcaster and Sherburn to see if we can help set up schemes in those places too.
 We want to see as many local businesses getting involved as possible.

 Why are we doing this?
 Single-use plastic bottles use up valuable natural resources and generate carbon emissions to make, fill, pack and transport.
 They also create mountains of waste once we’ve gulped down the contents.
 Here in the UK, an estimated 800 plastic bottles a minute are either ending up in landfill, or as litter - which will too often make its way into our waterways and out to sea.